 Then, put your mind to income – when you know what you have going out, you can consider what’s going in.
 This will largely take the form of student loans and bursaries, savings and income from jobs (and, perhaps, the bank of mum and dad if you’re lucky).
 From these two numbers, it’s easy to calculate a rudimentary budget – figure out your likely total income, and take away the essential expenses.
 Divide it by the amount of weeks in a term (during term time), and that’s a rough weekly budget for everything else.

-Good approaches for balancing your books include keeping track of money in a spreadsheet (there are tons of templates online that are good for this), or you could download a budgeting app like Starling Bank or Monzo.
-Many apps have also have saving features, helping you to easily set aside small amounts of money each week, ready for a rainy day or a splurge on something nice.
+Good approaches for balancing your books include keeping track of money in a spreadsheet (there are tons of templates online that are good for this), or perhaps downloading a budgeting app like Starling Bank or Monzo.
+Many apps have also have saving features, helping you to easily set aside small amounts of money each week, ready for a rainy day, or a splurge on something nice.
 I also like the weekly allowance approach, and you can use a set amount of cash to make it easier – set a limit at the start of the week, and don’t exceed it.
 Extra money left over can supplement the next week, or go into savings – at the risk of sounding cliché, it does all add up.

 When you’ve developed a good sense of budgeting, you’re less likely to blow it all when you head home for summer.
-Indeed, summer is the best time to save money (because, for most of us, living and travel expenses shoot way down), and you can hone skills that will serve you well at uni (and, indeed, in later life).
-Meal planning, food management and learning to cook are all fairly simple – homemade food always tastes better, and it’s considerably cheaper in the long run.
-This can be the perfect opportunity to work and bank up some savings, especially this year – so many businesses are crying out for part-time work.
+Indeed, summer is the best time to save money (because, for most of us, living and travel expenses shoot way down), and you can hone skills that will serve you well at uni (and in later life).
+Meal planning, food management, and learning to cook are all fairly simple – homemade food always tastes better, and it’s considerably cheaper in the long run.
+This can be the perfect opportunity to work and bank up some savings, especially this year when so many businesses are crying out for part-time work.
 I live near to campus, and the amount of shops and restaurants with ‘help wanted’ signs in the window is incredible.

 Budgeting may not sound overly fun, but it is weirdly addictive once you get into it